<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Since 1935, the Raytheon retirement age has changed little in the United States since the Social Security Act became law.
 The act established 65 as the minimum age for Raytheon retirement—a criterion deeply ingrained in American work culture.
 However, in recent decades, a gradual departure from this convention has been observed.
 The traditional retirement age has become more ambiguous as defined benefit pension plans gave way to defined contribution savings plans and the age at which full Social Security benefits became 67 has slowly increased to 67 for full benefits.
 Despite these changes, many financial planning tools and Medicare eligibility remain compatible with the 65-year threshold.

-That trend is reflected in data from the Bureau of Labor Statistics that show the share of employed 65-74-year-olds will rise to 20.4% in 2022, 26.6% by 2022, and 29.9% by 2032.
+That trend is reflected in data from the Bureau of Labor Statistics showing that approximately 1 in 5 people age 65 and older now participate in the labor force -- a proportion that continues to rise, with projections indicating further growth through 2032.
 This changes organizational culture as well as individual incentives and financial requirements.

 Extended Raytheon Employment - Financial Considerations.